LilahCodes/swift/README.md

 ## Injection Timeout

-> [!NOTE]
-> Have you tried injecting multiple times?
-For a lot of users the first inject is failing at the moment, but the second or third works.

 > [!IMPORTANT]
+> Inject **only** on homescreen, not in a game
+> If you get this error but dont crash, try to inject multiple times
-> First, make sure [antivirus is disabled and exceptions are added](#how-do-i-disable-my-antivirus).
+> Make sure [antivirus is disabled and exceptions are added](#how-do-i-disable-my-antivirus).
 Defender can silently delete `Ckfn1k59vk.exe`.

 - [Restore the EXE](https://www.youtube.com/watch?v=EWaw1XZJj58)
 - [Add an Exception](#how-do-i-disable-my-antivirus)